Hassan-Zubair10/Synchronization-Problems/README.md

 # Synchronization-Problems
-Solutions to famous problems of Thread Synchronization.
+Solutions to the problems of Thread Synchronization.